CraigThomasson/project-2-wheel-of-time-quiz/README.md

 ## acknowledgements

-* I would like to thank my mentor Chriss Quinn again for pushing me to produce my best work and being the best mentor that ever menteed.
+* I would like to thank my mentor Chriss Quinn again for pushing me to produce my best work and being the best mentor that ever menteed
-* Thank you to every one in the Wheel of Time <a href="https://www.facebook.com/groups/2251256361856379">fan group</a> for all of there great feedback.
+* Thank you to every one in the Wheel of Time <a href="https://www.facebook.com/groups/2251256361856379">fan group</a> for all of there great feedback
-* thanks to Matt Bodden 5p for helping me fix an issue with file baths for my images.
+* Thanks to Matt Bodden 5p for helping me fix an issue with file baths for my images
+* Thanks to David Bowers_5p and Eventyret_mentor for helping with favicons

 ### source